China took its spot on the medals board at the Sochi Olympics Thursday by winning two gold medals in speedskating.

 "It's not as warm yet as it was in Calgary at the time, where I remembered going around the last days of the Games in a T-shirt.
 It was about 25 degrees Celsius, so the situation so far is under control.
 The organizing committee together with the international federations is working very, very hard.
-There is still storage of snow and so far it is going well."
+There is still storage of snow and so far it is going well," he said.

-Bach also said the accident of an Olympic track worker struck by a bobsled was not related to other accidents caused by sloppy conditions created by the warm weather.
+Bach said the accident of an Olympic track worker struck by a bobsled was not related to other accidents caused by sloppy conditions created by the warm weather.

 The worker was on the track when he was hit by a forerunning sled, just before the start of Thursday's two-man bobsled training.